SonDo580/facebook-clone/README.md

 # Facebook Clone

 A social media application that replicates some of the features of Facebook.
-It provides users a platform to connect, share, and engage with friends and family.
+It provides users a platform to connect, share, and engage with other people.

 ## Demo